celestiaorg/docs/developers/blobstream-offchain.md

 here so that the commitments to the rollup block match those committed to by validators in the Celestia data root.

-The `Span` could take many forms, but in this demo we will use the following:
+The `Span` could take many forms, but in this demo, we will use the following:

 ```go
 // Span describes the location of the rollup block data that is posted to